mre/rust-big-name-big-list/README.md

 ## GNOME

 The GNOME project is using Rust in a few places, including [progressively converting librsvg from C to Rust](https://people.gnome.org/~federico/blog/guadec-2017.html).
 There have also been [hackfests to help convert other areas to Rust](http://zee-nix.blogspot.co.nz/2017/04/gnome-rust-hackfest-in-mexico.html).

+## Google

+Google is working on a new operating system called Fuchsia, parts of which are [writen in Rust](https://fuchsia.googlesource.com/magenta-rs/+/88580e68f95830124e09f727c3090408056755ea/GETTING_STARTED.md).

 ## Microsoft